verivital/nnv/README.md

 # novel features

 1) NNV can compute and visualize the exact reachable sets of feedforward nerual networks with ReLU/Saturation activation functions.
+The computation can be accelerated using parallel computing in Matlab.

 <figure>
     <img src="images/ACASXu.png"> <figcaption>Vertical view of a generic example of the ACAS Xu benchmark set</figcaption>